imroyroyyy/2023/venom_main.md

 - [ ] more suspicious run-ins with Sooyoung, admits that to Haseul, who asks her to keep an eye on sooyoung for her, she suspects her too.

+- Moving quickly through the ship: "I was running to the medbay because I felt unwell"
+- Being in an area where they don't belong: "I was lost and trying to find my way back to my quarters"
+- Being alone and not responding to communication attempts: "I was in the shower and couldn't hear my device"
+- Being near a victim's body without a logical reason: "I found the body while investigating a noise I heard"
+- Being nervous or acting suspiciously: "I was just anxious because I didn't want to be voted out"
+- Suddenly changing their story or alibi: "I must have misspoke earlier, I remember now I was in the engine room"
+- Being in possession of stolen items: "I found this item lying around and picked it up"
+- Having a different color than the rest of the crew: "I just changed my appearance for fun"
+- Being seen on security cameras in the vicinity of a murder: "I was just passing by, I didn't see anything suspicious"
+- Showing contradictory behavior: "I'm naturally a calm person, I didn't know how else to react in that situation"

 ---

-- [ ] Jungeun doesn’t have an alibi when **body #1** turns up and Sooyoung lies for her with no explanation, sending Jungeun into a tailspin.
+- [ ] Jungeun doesn’t have an alibi when **body #2** turns up and Sooyoung lies for her with no explanation, sending Jungeun into a tailspin.

 - [ ] Haseul is barely holding it together.  she hasn’t cleaned the blood off the knees of her suit yet, “You need to catch her in the act, Jungeun.
 I can’t do anything without proof.”

 - [ ] Sooyoung shows up in electrical from the cafeteria impossibly fast.
 Jungeun doesn’t see her on the way over.
 - [ ] Sooyoung hastily stuffs a dirty rag into her back pocket when Jungeun joins her in the upper engine, clearly startled and not prepared for company.
-Emergency meeting called five minutes later.
-Another death, **body #2**.
 - [ ] sooyoung: “you’re following me. why?”
 - [ ] jungeun can’t even call it a lie when she admits she is attracted to sooyoung, they hook up.
 - [ ] affair continues
 - [ ] Jinsol accuses her of getting distracted.
 “Haseul told you to watch her, not fuck her.”
 - [ ] jungeun: “why don’t you do it, then?”
 - [ ] Jinsol is avoidant, “I have my own assignment.”
-- [ ] Jiwoo is caught killing __body #3__, sent out of the airlock.
+- [ ] Jiwoo is caught killing **body #3**, sent out of the airlock.
 Jungeun watches as her body bloats and explodes in the vaccum of space.
 - [ ] body scans, there’s still an imposter on the ship.
 They wonder if they made a mistake, but no, they couldn’t have.
 Jiwoo wasn’t human when they’d found her standing over the corpse.
 There were two imposters.
 - [ ] Jungeun ill with stress, goes to sooyoung's bunk to decompress